'quant' Dialect

 The quant.uniform

-type has two variants: per-layer quantization and
+type has three variants: per-layer quantization,

-per-channel (or per-axis) quantization.
-In per-layer quantization, the
+quantization.
+In per-layer quantization, the quantization information

-semantic considerations for each modality.
+considerations for each modality.

 Per-layer quantization ¶